 With the passage of S.P.
-64-L.D.
-129 (Resolve, To Protect Consumers of Public Drinking Water by Establishing Maximum Contaminant Levels for Certain Substances and Contaminants), the Maine legislature has mandated that all community public water systems, and non-transient, non-community schools and daycares sample their finished drinking water for PFAS.
+64 (Resolve, To Protect Consumers of Public Drinking Water by Establishing Maximum Contaminant Levels for Certain Substances and Contaminants), the Maine legislature has mandated that all Community public water systems and Non-Transient, Non-Community (NTNC) schools and daycares sample their finished drinking water for PFAS.

 - An interim standard of 20 parts per trillion (PPT) for six PFAS (alone or in combination) is immediately in effect.

 - If the interim standard is met or exceeded, the results are to be shared with the water system’s customers.

 - If the interim standard is exceeded, treatment or other remedies must take place.

 The Drinking Water Program has a number of funding programs available to help public water systems address PFAS.
 There are currently grants available to small and large Community water systems and Non-Transient Non-Community schools and childcare facilities to resolve PFAS contamination and to complete planning and pilot studies.
 There are also grants available for water main extension to private wells containing PFAS.